-Whether you’re traveling a couple of states over to attend a conference for work or to a faraway land for a meeting with some exalted potentate, you’re going to need to pack a pair of dress pants.
+Whether you’re traveling a couple of states over to attend a conference for work or to a faraway land for a meeting with some exalted potentate, you’re going to need to know how to fold dress pants for travel.

-Owing to their versatility, dress pants are commonly worn to nightclubs and house parties, so you should also consider adding a pair to your suitcase if you’re planning a party holiday.
+Owing to their versatility, dress pants are commonly worn to nightclubs and house parties, so you should also consider packing dress pants in your suitcase if you’re planning a party holiday.

-It is this versatility that gives the average pair of dress pants a price far higher than that of the average pair of jeans or shorts.
-Because of the money you likely spent on them, you should be sure to keep your dress pants safe during travel, which means properly packing them when you are loading your suitcase.
+It's this versatility that gives the average pair of dress pants a price far higher than that of the average pair of jeans or shorts.
+Because of the money you likely spent on them, you should be sure to keep your dress pants safe during travel, which means you need to learn how to properly pack a suitcase to ensure your wrinkle free pants remain wrinkle free upon arrival at your destination.

 When preparing to pack dress pants for travel, the first thing you need to do is get your hands on a suitcase that is water resistant.
 Dress pants don’t mix well with water - most are dry clean only - so you need a suitcase that will protect them against rain and similar weather conditions.
 And it absolutely must be a suitcase, we can’t stress that enough.
 If you pack your dress pants in a bag, regardless of its quality, they will likely unfold during transport, which may cause unsightly creases.